FOREX-Dollar supported before Fed meeting, Brexit delay in focus

 The greenback was quoted at $1.1084 per euro, close to its strongest in more than a week.

-The dollar index against a basket of six major currencies stood at 97.827, also near its highest in more than a week.
+The dollar index against a basket of six major currencies rose slightly to 97.882, also near its highest in more than a week.

 The U.S. currency got a mild boost on Friday after the U.S. Trade Representative's office said it is "close to finalizing" some parts of a trade agreement with China.